-In fiscal 2003, American Legion Past National Commander Ronald F. Conley initiated a series of visits to the Department of Veterans' Affairs (VA) Medical Centers throughout the VA health-care system.
-One of the results of these visits was the acknowledgement that this is indeed "A System Worth Saving (SWS)".
+In 2003, American Legion Past National Commander Ronald F. Conley initiated a series of visits to Department of Veterans Affairs (VA) medical centers throughout the VA health-care system.
+After these visits, The American Legion declared VA "A System Worth Saving."